 - Quality and Variety of Housing Designs.
 Based on more than 60 combined years of industry experience, our co-founders have developed an operating model that enables the efficient production of quality, customizable manufactured homes.
 All of our homes are constructed in one of our three U.S.-based manufacturing facilities.
 By utilizing an assembly-line process that employs from approximately 150 to 275 individuals per facility, we are able to manufacture a home in approximately three to six days and, are on average producing approximately 75 home sections, or 62 fully-completed homes depending on product mix, in total per week.
 We utilize local market research to design homes that meet the specific needs of our customers and offer a variety of structural and decorative customization options, including, among others, fireplaces, central air conditioning, overhead heat ducts, stipple-textured ceilings, decorative woodgrain vinyl floors, wood cabinetry and energy conservation elements.
 Additionally, our homes have vaulted ceilings in every room, have numerous proprietary advantages such as our copyrighted "furniture friendly" floor plans and, in most cases, are wider, have taller ceilings and a steeper roof pitch than our competitors' products.
 Taken together, we believe our ability to offer our customers a range of home sizes and styles, as well as sophisticated design and customization, allows us to accommodate virtually all reasonable customer requests.
 Our vertical integration allows us the ability to respond quickly to our customers' needs and modify designs during the construction process. - Manufacturing Facilities Strategically Located Near Customers in Key Markets.
-Our three manufacturing facilities are strategically located to allow us to serve our 114 independent and 12 company-owned retail locations primarily across 15 states.
-Currently, we have a manufacturing plant in Fort Worth, Texas that measures 97,000 square feet in size and produced 1,133 homes in 2018 and 1,073 homes in 2017, a manufacturing plant in Commerce, Texas that measures 130,000 square feet in size and produced 987 homes in 2018 and 1,077 homes in 2017, and a manufacturing plant in Eatonton, Georgia that measures 388,000 square feet in size and produced 1,000 homes in 2018 and 744 homes in 2017.
+Our three manufacturing facilities are strategically located to allow us to serve our 100 independent and 13 company-owned retail locations primarily across 15 states.
+Currently, we have a manufacturing plant in Fort Worth, Texas that measures 97,000 square feet in size and produced 1,043 homes in 2020 and 1,297 homes in 2019, a manufacturing plant in Commerce, Texas that measures 130,000 square feet in size and produced 691 homes in 2020 and 713 homes in 2019, and a manufacturing plant in Eatonton, Georgia that measures 388,000 square feet in size and produced 1,097 homes in 2020 and 1,016 homes in 2019.
 Once our homes are constructed and equipped at our facilities, we have the ability to transport the finished products directly to customers ensuring timely and efficient delivery of our manufactured homes.
-We currently have approximately 35 company-owned trucks, which transported approximately 35% of our production during 2018 to manufactured home communities and our company-owned retail locations.
+We currently have approximately 50 company-owned trucks, which transported approximately 65% of our production during 2020 to manufactured home communities, our company-owned retail locations and independent dealers.